-The Authority shall review the Investment Policy annually.
-This review shall be conducted by the Executive Committee with recommendations from the Executive Director.
+The Authority shall review and approve the Investment Policy annually.
+This review shall be conducted by the Board with recommendations from the Executive Director.
 Any approved amendments shall be promptly incorporated into written policy.

 CENTRAL TEXAS REGIONAL MOBILITY AUTHORITY SECURITY BROKER/DEALER QUESTIONNAIRE